mworks/mworks.github.io/downloads/index.markdown

 ## MWorks for Mac ##

-The following Mac installer packages are available:
+The following Mac installer packages are available.
+For details of the changes in each release, see the [release notes](https://mworks.discourse.group/docs?topic=60).

 <dl>
   <dt><a href="https://s3.amazonaws.com/mworks-downloads/nightly/MWorks-NIGHTLY.dmg">Nightly build</a></dt>